top of page

 2. Poor lifestyle – Smoking, excessive caffeine and alcohol intake, with the absence of exercise can increase risk of osteoporosis

 A lifelong lack of calcium is one of the leading causes of osteoporosis, contributing to a diminished bone density, early bone loss and an increased risk in fractures.
-Eating disorders also have a role to play in the disease onset, this is due to the severe restriction of nutrients, persistent impactful force through overtraining and being underweight weakening bones in both men and women (2).
+Eating disorders also have a role to play in the disease onset.
+This is due to the severe restriction of nutrients, persistent impactful force through overtraining and being underweight weakening bones in both men and women (2).

 People often get confused between osteoporosis and osteopenia.
 Osteopenia is the stage before osteoporosis which is characterised by a lower than average bone density for your age, yet not low enough to be classified as osteoporosis.